 As per Article 54 of the same law, a male employee who gets a child is entitled to paid paternity leave for three days during the month of the delivery provided that delivery should be within the UAE.

 Nurseries in public offices

 According to Cabinet Resolution No. 19 of 2006, ministries and other Government institutions with more than 50 female employees should set up crèches or nurseries at their headquarters for their employees' children.
 This is aimed to boost productivity, reduce resignations and support family stability.

-After resuming work, for 4 months from that date, she is entitled to 2 hours' reduced working hours to nurse her child either at the beginning or at the end of the working hours.
-Such breaks are fully paid for.
+After resuming work and for one year from the date of the baby’s birth, the new mother is entitled to 2 hours' reduced working hours to nurse her child, either at the beginning or at the end of the working hours.
+In Ramadan, nursing hours is reduced to one hour.